AshampooSystems/boden/docs/docs/reference/ui/view_core_factory.md

 * **std::shared_ptr<ViewCore\> createViewCore(const std::type_info &viewType);**

+	Creates a new [`ViewCore`](view_core.md) object for the given view type.

 ## Register

 * **template <class CoreType, class ViewType\> void registerCoreType();**

-	Register a new Core type
+	Register a new core type and associates it with the given view type.

 ## Context

 * **template <class T\> static std::shared_ptr<T\> getContextStackTop()**

-	Returns the top of the Context stack
+	Returns the top of the context stack

 * **static void pushContext(std::shared_ptr<bdn::UIContext\> &context);**

-	Pushes a new Context to the top of the stack
+	Pushes a new context to the top of the stack

 * **static void popContext();**